Cheerios have been around for over 80 years, so it’s no wonder they are so popular with multiple generations across the world.

 A very small amount of Honey Nut Cheerios here and there is unlikely to be a cause for concern, but given the Original version contains much less sugar, it’s best to stick to this Original version until your baby is at least two years of age.

 Most of us enjoy sweet treats like cake, ice cream and candy, but why do experts recommend children limit their sugar intake?

-If children consistently have too much added sugar, it can lead to a large blood sugar spikes over time, and as a result your little one can be at a higher risk of insulin resistance, prediabetes, Type 2 diabetes and tooth decay.
+If children consistently have too much added sugar, it can lead to large blood sugar spikes over time, and as a result, your little one can be at a higher risk of insulin resistance, prediabetes, Type 2 diabetes and tooth decay.